 Wade considers himself an eclectic counselling professional.
 He is a certified Focusing-Oriented Therapist and a member of the Focusing Institute in New York, NY, and a certified eye movement desensitization and reprocessing (EMDR) therapist through the EMDR International Association.
 He was trained at the Justice Institute of British Columbia and clinically supervised in the practice of Indigenous/Aboriginal focusing-oriented therapy (I/AFOT) and trauma-informed practice, and he holds certification along with advanced practice skills and competence in substance-use treatment.
 Wade is also trained in Levels 1 and 2 of the Gottman Couple Method, Level 1 and Level 2 of motivational interviewing, Single-Session and One-At-A-Time approaches, and cognitive behavioural and dialectical behavioural therapies.
 Wade receives ongoing clinical supervision, which is a best practice in the counselling professions.

-His work with families includes narrative, solution-focused, brief strategic and family therapies as well as the tenets, concepts, and therapeutic processes of major theories of family functioning.
+His work with families includes narrative, solution-focused, brief strategic and systemic family therapies as well as the tenets, concepts, and therapeutic processes of major theories of family functioning.
 He continues to understand how the roles of culture, religion, and spirituality intersect within various modalities of counselling support and encourages his clients to share their world views within the therapeutic alliance to support their counselling needs.

 Measurement of Change